 - On-screen radar, which always shows your position relative to the area you are in.
 It is extremely helpful when you are lost in a dark area or a maze.
 You must first find the radar, but it's automatically activated once you put it in your inventory.

-- Different effects from hits on different body parts.
-For example, if your right leg is hit too many times, you will not be able to walk straight-instead, you will always tend to gravitate to the right when walking.
+- Different effects from damage on different body parts.
+For example, if your right leg is hit too many times, you will not be able to walk straight – instead, you will always tend to gravitate to the right.

-In addition to these novelties that make the action more fun and varied, Terminal Terror also sets itself apart from other FPS by focusing equal attention to avoiding combat.
-Learning to sneak past the enemies is crucial to your success in the game.
+In addition to these novelties that make the action more fun and varied, Terminal Terror also sets itself apart from other FPSs by focusing equally on avoiding combat.
+Learning to sneak past the enemies is crucial to success.
 A special display shows how vulnerable you are to enemy detection; the higher the number, the harder you are to detect.
-There are many factors which go into your profile.
-The profile is raised by fast movement and shooting, and it is lowered by stillness and non-lethal weapons that don't make a lot of noise.
+There are many things that factor into this.
 Definitely a cool concept that predates Thief by a few years.